thesadru/genshin.py/genshinapi.md

 ```

 ### Genshin monthly primogems <a name="genmonthlyprimos"></a>
-just look at schema, not a long one
+Just look at schema, not a long one, last is either last day for the day things or last month
+for the month data

     Method: Get
     base_url: https://sg-hk4e-api.hoyolab.com/event/ysledgeros/month_info